RedisAI/FraudDetectionDemo/README.md

 It uses:

-* [RedisGears](https://oss.redislabs.com/redisgears/) to orchestrate the transactions and preprocessing the data
+* [RedisGears](https://oss.redislabs.com/redisgears/) to orchestrate the transactions and preprocessing the data by means of [functions](https://oss.redislabs.com/redisgears/functions.html)
 * [RedisAI](https://oss.redislabs.com/redisai/) to preprocess the data and to run several DL/ML models

 ## Architecture